samsungsamiio/samsungsami.io/source/sami/sami-changelog.md

 Here we'll be posting regular updates about SAMI and updates to the documentation.

+### February 24, 2016

+Today sees a new tutorial about building an Android remote control for an IoT device.
+[See it here!](/sami/tutorials/an-iot-remote-control.html)

 ### February 10, 2016

 SAMI now supports MQTT sessions by acting as a message broker for connected devices.
 [Here](/sami/connect-the-data/mqtt.html) are the implementation details and an example.